 While the brothers’ careers have taken various turns in the years since they dominated Victorian racing, none has lost the ability to train winners.

 For Richard’s part, he showed that by producing a city winner from his small team within a couple of months of taking out his trainer’s licence when Forever Dream (ex Ofcourseican) won at Canterbury on May 11, 2017.

 Over the ensuing weeks he trained four more individual winners, his skills perhaps being best demonstrated by the success of the French import Auvray (ex Ameyrah) who became Richard’s first Saturday city winner when toppling odds-on favourite at Rosehill in August, 2017.
 Auvray’s victory for Richard came after previous trainers had battled in vain with the horse.
 A week later Richard saddled up his second metropolitan winner with the gelded Latin Boy (ex Miss Hinze) winning the fourth consecutive time at Warwick Farm in a Benchmark 70.

 Richard Freedman prepares his team at Rosehill, having previously run a pre-training operation at Hawkesbury.

-The share price is inclusive of the breaking-in fee, early education with Richard Freedman all transport, agistment costs are paid until 1st of August 2018.
-The colt is insured with HQ Insurance for mortality and the policy is valid until 31st January 2019.
+The share price is inclusive of the breaking-in fee, early education with Richard Freedman, all transport and agistment fees are paid until 1st of August 2018.
+In addition the colt is insured with HQ Insurance for mortality – the policy is valid until 31st January 2019.

 To give you a guide on the average cost and ongoing upkeep for a two percent (2%) share it has been estimated at $75.00 (inc GST) per month.
 Very reasonable considering owners get the opportunity to race for a massive amount of prizemoney.

-For a copy of the Product Disclosure Statement please contact us at the TTSC Racehorse Syndication Service.
+For a copy of the Product Disclosure Statement please contact us at the TTSC Racehorse Syndication Service – thank-you.